eddelbuettel/ctv-hpc/HighPerformanceComputing.md

 -   The `r pkg("LaF")` package provides methods for fast access to large ASCII files in csv or fixed-width format.
--   The `r pkg("bigstatsr")` package also operates on file-backed large matrices via memory-mapped access, and offeres several matrix operationc, PCA, sparse methods and more..
+-   The `r pkg("bigstatsr")` package also operates on file-backed large matrices via memory-mapped access, and offers several matrix operations, PCA, sparse methods and more.
 -   The `r pkg("disk.frame")` package leverages several other packages to provide efficient access and manipulation operations for data sets that are larger than RAM.
 -   The `r pkg("arrow")` package offers the portable Apache Arrow in-memory format as well as